JiangWeibeta/ECVC/README.md

 ## Contact

-If you have any questions about MLIC, please contact Wei Jiang ( wei.jiang1999@outlook.com or jiangwei@stu.pku.edu.cn )
+If you have any questions about ECVC, please contact Wei Jiang ( wei.jiang1999@outlook.com or jiangwei@stu.pku.edu.cn )

 ### Cite